5PIterator/Podracing-Tracker/README.md

 ## Credits
 - I, for coming up with the challenge.
 Money here: [$$$Ko-fi$$$](https://ko-fi.com/theiterator)
 - Me, for coding the mod.
 Money here: [$$$Ko-fi$$$](https://ko-fi.com/theiterator)
+- The OW Modding Discord for helping out: [The Outer Wilds Modding](https://discord.gg/9vE5aHxcF9)
 ## Installation
-Use the [Outer Wilds Mod Manager](https://outerwildsmods.com/mod-manager) to install the mod.
+Use the [Outer Wilds Mod Manager](https://outerwildsmods.com/mods/podracingtracker) to install the mod.